VoliJS/NestedLink/README.md

-# Painless React forms, validation, and state management
-PurePtr enhances the `useState` React Hook, offering a sophisticated, callback-free solution for managing complex forms with input validation.
-It transforms the React state into an efficient state container.
-Lightweight at just 6.5K minified, PurePtr is compatible with both JavaScript and TypeScript.

-The core of PurePtr is the `PurePtr` object, which represents a pointer to an element of the component's state.
-It encapsulates the value, a function to update the value, and validation errors.
-The `PurePtr` class includes methods for useful transformations, such as `ptr.props`, which generates the standard React `{ value, onChange }` props.

-PurePtr significantly enhances the modularity and readability of your React project.
+# Introduction

+PurePtr is a lightweight library designed to enhance state management and form validation in React applications.
+It combines a sophisticated state container for managing complex state, seamless two-way data binding for forms, robust validation mechanisms, and an I/O hook for handling asynchronous operations.
+Compatible with both JavaScript and TypeScript, PurePtr significantly improves the modularity and readability of your React projects, making state management and form validation more intuitive and less error-prone.

 ```javascript
 import { useStatePtr } from '@pure-ptr/react'